kima063/Nascenia-Internship-Report/README.md

 <br>
 <br>
 <h3><em> First thing to learn, ReactJS & JS </h3>
-As the journey started I was given resources to learn **React** and practice small problems of React from <a href="https://www.freecodecamp.org/learn/front-end-libraries/#react">FreeCodeCamp</a>.
+As the journey started I was given resources to learn <strong>React</strong> and practice small problems of React from <a href="https://www.freecodecamp.org/learn/front-end-libraries/#react">FreeCodeCamp</a>.
-After this, the next task was to solve <a href="https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-algorithm-scripting">Basic Algorithm Scripting</a> from **freeCodeCamp**, along with that I used to read resources like <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects">MDN</a> to acquire knowledge about the built-in functions of JavaScripts.
-Subsequently started doing <a href="https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#intermediate-algorithm-scripting">Intermediate Algorithm Scripting</a> not to mention from **FreeCodeCamp** which gave me a hard time solving.
+After this, the next task was to solve <a href="https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-algorithm-scripting">Basic Algorithm Scripting</a> from <strong>freeCodeCamp</strong>, along with that I used to read resources like <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects">MDN</a> to acquire knowledge about the built-in functions of JavaScripts.
+Subsequently started doing <a href="https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#intermediate-algorithm-scripting">Intermediate Algorithm Scripting</a> not to mention from <strong>FreeCodeCamp</strong> which gave me a hard time solving.
 During those days, I remember being told by a supervisor of mine to start thinking as a JavaScript developer!
 <br>
 <br>
 <h3><em> ReactTS & TypeScript </h3>
-The phase of solving problems and doing exercises from **FreeCodeCamp** ends here.
-Afterward, I had indulged in learning **TypeScript** both class-based and component-based.
-Made a small <a href="https://stackblitz.com/edit/counter-reactts">counter</a> using TypeScripts on platforms like *Stackbiltz*.
+The phase of solving problems and doing exercises from <strong>FreeCodeCamp</strong> ends here.
+Afterward, I had indulged in learning <strong>TypeScript</strong> both class-based and component-based.
+Made a small <a href="https://stackblitz.com/edit/counter-reactts">counter</a> using TypeScripts on platforms like <em>Stackbiltz</em>.
 Introduced myself with fast prototyping using web-based tools like CodeSandBox, CodePen, and Stackbiltz.
 <br>
 <br>
 <h3><em>An important fundamental thing of web development, html & css, which we neglect the most </h3>
-Worked a bit on a previously done React app by this time was assigned to make a small responsive static landing page using HTML and CSS only which was given as a challenge on <a href="https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN">FrontEnd Mentor</a>.
+Worked a bit on a previously done React app by this time was assigned to make a small responsive static landing page using HTML and CSS only which was given as an intermediate level challenge on <a href="https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN">FrontEnd Mentor</a>.
-*I have attached the screenshots of my project to check how it looks like* here's the deployed project link
+<em>I have attached the screenshots of my project to check how it looks like</em>
+here's the deployed project link
 <a href="https://kima063.github.io/Easy-Bank-Landing-Page//">Here!</a>
 <br>
 <br>
-Then I was again given to learn **CSS** properly from an interactive coding learning platform, <a href="https://www.codecademy.com/learn/learn-css">Codecademy</a>.
+Then I was again given to learn <strong>CSS</strong> properly from an interactive coding learning platform, <a href="https://www.codecademy.com/learn/learn-css">Codecademy</a>.
 <br>
 <br>
 <br>